vikion/master_thesis/README.md

-## TO-DO

-January
-- study the papers and check other similiar datasets on Huggingface

-February
+# Timeline

+December
+- write Related work section
+- prompting on new dataset
+- present at Project Seminar 2

+November
+- scraping Saris - Slovak dictionary for translation

+October
-- Gather the data for SarisSet -> 4000 sentences
+- scraping more sentences -> + 4000 sentences

-- manually translate 500 sentences to form a golden set
+May
+- presentation for Project Seminar
+- Skeleton of the master thesis
+- Github for MT

+April
+- Translate the XCOPA to Saris and Slovak with the help of annotators
+- evaluate the results
+- SVK and VarDial papers

 March
   - Try GPT-3.5-Turbo and GPT-4 on translation
   - fine-tune NLLB model on SarisSet
   - manually evaluate the results on a sample of 100 sentences,

-April
-- Translate the XCOPA to Saris and Slovak with the help of annotators
-- evaluate the results
-- SVK and VarDial papers

-May
-- presentation for Project Seminar
-- Skeleton of the master thesis
+February
-- Github for MT
+- Gather the data for SarisSet -> 4000 sentences

-2024/2025
+- manually translate 500 sentences to form a golden set

+January
-- study of the remaining papers (Bonan)
+- study the papers and check other similiar datasets on Huggingface

+## TO-DO
+- write remaining chapters
 - study of the Saris dialect to be part of the final MT
-- try NLLB from Saris to other languages (English, German, etc)
 - NLLB to Saris from other languages basides Slovak
-- more data, fine-tune more models like mT5
+- try multiple models (mT5)
-- different approaches of fine-tuning the model,
-- complex analysis of the results,try to identify general flaws with the translation to/from dialect
+- ablation study with prompoting on models (include dictionary, some similar sentences, ...)

 ## Literature